aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/docs/contribution/authoring_eos_cli_config_gen.md

 7. **Config Order:** Ensure the order and indentation of configuration matches EOS CLI.
 8. **Exclamation Marks:** Place exclamation marks `!` correctly as per the EOS running-config.
 9. Along with EOS config template, update the documentation template as well (if required).
-10. Implement only commands visible in running-config of the EOS device.
+10. Implement only commands visible in `show running-config all` of the EOS device.
+We should not hide config if given by the user.
 11. Validate the template using j2lint tool, run `pre-commit run j2lint --all`.

 ### Build Schemas and Documentation